MarRimba/QA-Portfolio/README.md

 * verification of the request and response structure of the Superhog server

 **Testing stages**:
-* generating requests for each reservation status: create / modify / cancel
+* generating requests for each reservation status: create / modify / cancel (CRUD tests)
 * critical cases: characters specific to languages other than English
 * critical cases: creation of last-minute reservations, taking into account time zone differences between the guest and the property location
 * certification of the functionality (in cooperation with Superhog)

-### ➡️ Led the implementation of a discount synchronization algorithm with the sales channel<br>
+### ➡️ 3.
+Led the implementation of a discount synchronization algorithm with the sales channel<br>
 Homes & Villas by Marriott Bonvoy (United States of America)<br>
 *(January - March 2025)*<br>

-### ➡️ API version upgrade to the latest release
+### ➡️ 4.
+API version upgrade to the latest release
 Airbnb (United States of America)<br>
 *(June 2025)*<br><br>
+**Project Goal**: Update data synchronization to the currently recommended Airbnb API version.

+**Stages**:

+* Analysis of the API documentation changelog
+* Identification of critical code areas potentially affected by changes

+**Testing Stages**:

+* Partner API tests, with particular focus on newly added or deprecated fields
+* Integration tests <sandbox Rentals United – sandbox Airbnb> using the implemented API version
+* Full regression testing after solution deployment
+<br><br>

+# TEST CASES - EXAMPLES
+Examples
+<br><br>

 # SELF-STUDY PROJECT

 ### Trello API testing<br>
 On my own initiative, I began testing public API methods provided by Trello.<br>